aadilmallick/my-notes-docusaurus/docs/ai-engineering/01-Anthropic-slop-mastery.md

     - _Note: Again, have a genuine conversation about these questions rather than just exchanging statements.
 Challenge assumptions, ask for clarification, and remain open to unexpected insights that emerge during your discussion._
 3. Create a project plan that includes your major tasks and delegation decisions.
 4. Save your project plan—you'll return to this project later in the course to practice your Description, Discernment, and Diligence skills.

+#### Step 2: Describe

+Discuss these questions with Claude to establish clear expectations for your collaboration.

+- **Product Description**: What specific outputs do you need from Claude for each task?
+What format, style, length, and level of detail are you looking for?
+- **Process Description**: How should Claude approach each task?
+Are there specific methods, frameworks, or steps you want it to follow?
+- **Performance Description**: What kind of collaborative behavior do you want from Claude during this project?
+Should it be concise or detailed, challenging or supportive, focused on ideas or analysis?

+#### Step 3: Description-discernment loops

+Now, work through your planned project tasks with Claude.
+For each task:

+1. **Describe** what you need clearly, using the Description skills you've learned:
+    - Be specific about what you want (Product)
+    - Guide how Claude should approach or think about the task (Process)
+    - Specify how you want Claude to engage with you during the process (Performance)
+2. **Discern** the quality of what you receive:
+    - Evaluate the output itself (Product Discernment)
+    - Assess how Claude approached the task (Process Discernment)
+    - Consider if Claude's behavior is most helpful for what you need (Performance Discernment)
+3. **Refine** based on your discernment:
+    - Provide feedback on what worked and what didn't
+    - Clarify or adjust your description as needed
+    - Request iterations until you're satisfied with the result
+4. **Integrate** your own expertise and judgment:
+    - Add your unique perspective, creativity, or domain knowledge
+    - Make the final decisions about what to keep, modify, or discard
+    - Take responsibility for the final output

+Continue this Description-Discernment loop for each task in your project until completion.

 ## AI fluency fundamentals